Community Canvas 2018-19

-For the fifth consecutive year, Community Canvas is giving young artists at area elementary schools a chance to display their passion for healthy living and their talent for art.
+For the sixth consecutive year, Community Canvas is giving young artists at area elementary schools a chance to display their passion for healthy living and their talent for art.

-A partnership between Lehigh Valley Children’s Hospital and Lehigh Valley Art Spark – and in conjunction with the Kellyn Foundation – Community Canvas gives students at eight schools the opportunity to create artwork based on healthy eating habits and all-around wellness.
+A partnership between Lehigh Valley Reilly Children’s Hospital and Lehigh Valley Art Spark – and in conjunction with the Kellyn Foundation – Community Canvas gives students at 10 schools the opportunity to create artwork based on healthy eating habits and all-around wellness.

 In Our Schools